WebThingsIO/addon-list/guidelines.md

 the gateway's profile directory, i.e. `~/.mozilla-iot/data/your-addon-id`.
 This directory is guaranteed to persist through system, gateway, and add-on updates.

+#### Device IDs

+Device IDs should be prefixed by the name of the adapter, e.g. `zigbee-ABCDEF`.
+This prevents conflicts with other adapters.

 ### Should Not Do

 #### Install System Dependencies